periscopai/tinker/doc/gstreamer_rust_pipeline.md

 The goal of this exercise is to create an RTSP server (in Rust/Gstreamer) capable of take video from a camera or file source, encoding it and streaming it over RTSP.

+We decided to start with a prototype consisting of a simple gstreamer pipeline written in Rust.
+You can find the details [here](../prototype/README.md)

 ---

 **Idea**